AnyBlok/AnyBlok_Marshmallow/doc/MEMENTO.rst

 .. note::

-    By default: the deserialization return a dict with deserialized data, here we get an instance of the model because the ``CustomerSchema`̀` add ``post_load_return_instance = True`` in their Meta
+    By default: the deserialization return a dict with deserialized data, here we get an instance of the model because the ``CustomerSchema`` add ``post_load_return_instance = True`` in their Meta